M4n0zz/BBMenu/README.md

 - An **original** copy of English **Pokémon Red, Blue or Yellow**, a **VC release** or an **original ROM file**.
 - TimoVM's [modernized ACE](https://glitchcity.wiki/wiki/Guides:TimoVM%27s_gen_1_ACE_setups) setup.
 - Latest version of [TimOS Script Selector](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes).
-- A cup of coffee and a huge amount of patience, it will literally take about 4:30 hours to complete!
+- A cup of coffee and a huge amount of patience, installation will literally take about 4:30 hours to complete!

 ---